-UK inflation falls for third month in a row to 10.1%
+UK inflation falls for third consecutive month to 10.1%

 Sky high rises in food prices are also expected to keep finances under strain, with a raft of retailers warning recently that shop prices are yet to reach their peak.

-Food price rises hit a fresh 45-year high in December, as the ONS said that food and non-alcoholic drinks inflation soared to 16.8% from 16.4% in November.
+Food price rises hit a fresh 45-year high in December, as the ONS said that food and non-alcoholic drinks inflation soared to 16.8 per cent from 16.4 per cent in November.

 The Bank of England has said it believes CPI will fall sharply this year, however, with governor Andrew Bailey recently saying there has been a "turning of the corner" on inflation in recent months.